top of page

 We are grateful to the Hawthornden Foundation for supporting our work

-Since 2020, South Asia Speaks fellows have published six books with major publishing houses.
+Since 2021, South Asia Speaks fellows have published seven books with major publishing houses.
 They have gone on to The Iowa Writers' Workshop and Logan Nonfiction Program, and won awards from The New India FoundationInternational Women's Media Foundation, Elizabeth George Foundation, English PEN, and The American Literary Translators Association's Emerging Translator Mentorship Program.

 The diversity of our fellows is reflected in the books they are working on, many of which are only published because of the support and visibility of our program.
-Topics include Muslim life in India, the Ahmadi community in Pakistan, a Dalit protest, and the Tibetan Diaspora.
+Topics include Muslim life in India, the Ahmadi community in Pakistan, a Dalit protest, love stories from Kashmir, short stories set in modern Dhaka, the secret life of birds, the Gorkha identity movement, a translation of Dalit literature into Marathi, the history of the Tibetan Diaspora, and much more.

 Unknown.png